CottonKiwii/42_CommonCore/How_To_Git_Gud.md

 ## How to add Submodules to a Repository

-Submodules are links to other Repositories on your Github Account.
+Submodules are basically links to other Repositories in another Repository on your Github Account.
 They help to keep big Projects organized.

 ### To do this you need:
-- A main Repository
+- A Main Repository
-- A sub Repository with at least something committed to it
+- A Sub Repository with at least Something pushed

+1. Clone the Main Repository somewhere on your PC
+2. Add the Submodule in the Main Repository
+    - `git submodule add <sub repository ssh url`
+3. Push the changes made to the Main Repository

+Now you should be able to see and click on the Submodule in your Main Repository on Github.

+### *New Instructions might be added later...*